 The goal of the fire prevention and community preparedness program is to reduce the number of human-caused wildfires and educate homeowners, who live in South Dakota's Wildland Urban Interface, on how to take measures to protect their homes, property and personal safety.
-Public outreach and education is the driving force of these programs, this is primarily done through promoting and partnering cooperating agencies, the Wildfire Awareness Month planning committee, and the Great Plains Fire Safe Council!
+Visit the National Interagency Fire Center webpage to learn more about Fire Prevention, Education and Mitigation.

 All wildfires which occur on or that damage state and private lands are investigated and cost recovery actions taken to recover the cost of suppression paid by the State of South Dakota.
 Even the smallest of fires can cost several thousand dollars; the larger more complex fires, millions.
 Those costs do not include the loss of homes, the memories and belongings of homeowners, or in the worst case scenario, the loss of human life.

 Most human-caused wildfires are preventable.
 Think of the consequences and do your part to prevent wildfires before they start.